gritukan/hamkaas/lab1/README.md

 Hi, and welcome to the course!

 In this lab you will learn how to program CUDA, a parallel computing platform and programming model developed by NVIDIA for GPUs.
-CUDA is a low-level programming model that is used in a modern machine learning workloads including LLMs, so it is important to understand how it works.
+It is used to execute code on the GPU and is used in different machine learning frameworks like PyTorch and JAX.
+HamKaas also uses CUDA for computations, so it is important to

 We will go through the basic concepts of CUDA and will write some programs to get you started.